Aorta (band)

-Aorta were an American psychedelic rock band from Chicago who recorded two albums in the late 1960s and early 1970s.
+Aorta was an American psychedelic rock band from Chicago that recorded two albums in the late 1960s and early 1970s.

 History

 The band developed from a soul, pop and rock'n'roll group who had originally formed in Rockford, Illinois in 1962 as Kal David and the Exceptions.
 Its members were Kal David (b.
 David Raskin - vocals and guitar), Peter Cetera (bass, vocals), Denny Ebert (drums, vocals), and Marty Grebb (saxophone, keyboards, guitar, vocals).
 David left in 1965, to join The Rovin' Kind, later to become Illinois Speed Press, and was replaced by James Vincent (b.
 James Vincent Dondelinger, 8 February 1943, in Chicago; later known as Jim Donlinger).
 The band was then known as The Exceptions.
 They released several singles on local labels, and an EP, Rock and Roll Mass, on the Flair label, before Grebb left to join The Buckinghams, being replaced by Jim Nyeholt.
 Ebert also left to be replaced by Billy Herman.
 As The Exceptions, Vincent (Donlinger), Cetera, Nyeholt and Herman recorded several singles for Capitol Records, but Cetera left when the other members expressed a desire to perform more psychedelic material.
 Cetera joined The Big Thing, who became Chicago Transit Authority and then Chicago.